rds-ops/-smsbridge/docs/API_AUDIT.md

 - Configured through `settings.redis_url`.
 - Used as Celery broker and result backend.
+- Used for distributed API rate limiting counters (fail-open) and Celery broker/backend.
-- Not used for app rate limiting, order locks, idempotency keys, stock cache, or distributed queues beyond Celery.
+- Not used for idempotency keys, durable business state, or distributed locks beyond DB row locks and Celery.

 ### Docker